 The Jazz Arts Foundation has awarded its 2017 Duke Madison Memorial Scholarship to Thomas Kikuchi.
 The son of Ken and Paige Kikuchi, Thomas is currently a Senior at Lafayette High School and is a member of the Central Kentucky Youth Jazz Arts Orchestra (CKYO JAO).
 His primary focus is the piano, but he is also accomplished on the drums.
 After graduation Thomas plans on majoring in engineering at Northwestern University.

 By accepting this award, Thomas will be granted tuition and lodging at Jamey Aebersold’s Summer 2017 Jazz Workshop in Louisville, KY.
 This workshop has the well-deserved reputation for producing the best in intensive programs for learning jazz improvisation.
 Staff members there are dedicated to providing an intensive learning experience in Jazz.

 The Duke Madison Memorial Scholarship was created to honor legendary Lexington saxophone icon, Clarence “Duke” Madison.
 The board of directors of JAF created this scholarship in 1992 to preserve his legacy.
 Mr. Madison is remembered for sharing his musical genius with the Lexington community for over 50 years.

 Click HERE for more information about Duke Madison, the scholarship, and a list of past recipients.

 by Brenda Stratman, JAF/CKYO JAO Liaison

-There will be no board meeting in January as determined by the Board of Directors at the November 16 meeting.
-The next board meeting date and time will be determined by the Executive Committee and conveyed to board members via email and posting to the website.
+There will be no board meeting in May as determined by the Executive Committee via email.
+The next board meeting date, time and location will be determined by the Executive Committee and conveyed to Directors via email and posting to this website.